bhagerty/spacy-course/chapters/en/chapter1.md

 ### Part 2

-- Process the text and create a `doc` object.
+- Process the text and create a `Doc` object named `doc`.
 - Iterate over the `doc.ents` and print the entity text and `label_` attribute.

 <codeblock id="01_08_02">

-To create a `doc`, call the `nlp` object on a string of text.
+To create a `Doc` object, call the `nlp` object on a string of text.
 Remember that you need to use the token attribute names with an underscore to get the string values.